microsoft/pxt-adafruit/docs/lessons/glowing-pendulum/activity.md

 ```

-Now let's use our acceleration value to set the brightness on the micro:bit.
+Now let's use our acceleration value to set the brightness on the @boardname@.

 ```blocks
 basic.showLeds(`